-Mongolians' leisure activities reflect their herdina traditions and historical connection to the natural environment.
-For Mongolians example. typically enjoy spending their free time outdoors engaging in activities like picnicking, hiking, camping, traditional sports (see below), skiing, and ice skating on frozen rivers and lakes in the winter.
+Mongolians' leisure activities their reflect traditions herding and historical connection to the natural environment.
+For example.
+Mongolians typically enjoy spending their free time outdoors engaging in activities like picnicking, hiking, camping, traditional sports (see below), skiing, and ice skating on frozen rivers and lakes in the winter.
 The hunting of rabbit, deer, wolves, and marmots (a large ground squirrel) is also popular.
 In urban areas, common pastimes include watching TV, going to the cinema, opera, or theater, attending concerts, playing card games, and shopping, often with friends and family.

 Holidays and Festivals: Mongolians celebrate several holidays as well as regional and national festivals that mark important historical and cultural events.
-Many festivals are rooted in religious traditions and incorporate shamanistic and Buddhist rituals (see p.
-5-6 of Religion and Spirituality).
-Many ethnic Kazakhs (see p.
-13 of Political and Social Relations and p.
-7 of Religion and Spirituality) celebrate Islamic holidays.
+Many festivals are rooted in religious traditions and incorporate shamanistic and Buddhist rituals (see Religion and Spirituality).
+Many ethnic Kazakhs (see Political and Social Relations and Religion and Spirituality) celebrate Islamic holidays.

 Particularly popular are Naadam festivals that celebrate the traditional sports of wrestling, archery, and horseracing (see below).
 While the largest Naadam is held every summer in Ulaanbaatar, smaller, local versions occur at other times of the year.
 Tsagaan Sar (Lunar New Year) celebrates the coming of spring and marks a time of renewal.
-Over several days, families gather to honor their elderly and extended kin, with some engaging in religious rituals to honor deities and spirits of deceased ancestors (see p.
-5-6 of Religion and Spirituality).
+Over several days, families gather to honor their elderly and extended kin, with some engaging in religious rituals to honor deities and spirits of deceased ancestors (see Religion and Spirituality).
 Another prominent event is the annual Golden Eagle Festival held in the Altai Mountains of western Mongolia in October.